taboola/taboola-ios/README.md

 ##### 3.3.6 Configure MoPub
 * **Class name**: `MoPubCustomEventBanner`
 * **Parameters**: Parameters for the Taboola SDK can be configured from the MoPub web interface.
 * 	**Configuring from DFP web interface**: The "parameter" field in the MoPub custom event configuration screen, should contain a JSON string with the required properties.
-Notice that strings should be enclosed within ***escaped double quotes***.
+Notice that strings should be enclosed within ***double quotes***.

 ```javascript
 {